-I messed up 2 bags before I got the hang of the gun.
-I did’t move it around while I was using it.
-I held it in one spot and made a hole in the bag.
+I messed up 2 bags before I got the hang of the gun and I didn’t move it around while I was using it.
+If you hold the gun in one spot it’ll make a hole in the bag.
 Oops!
 Once you know how far away to hold the heat gun, turn the cookie upside down and seal the edges first.
-I found when you start on the back side of the cookie, the front will look smoother and cleaner so you get the ‘eye candy’ look you want.
+I found when you start on the backside of the cookie, the front will look smoother and cleaner so you get the ‘eye candy’ look you want.

 After you like the way the back looks, flip it over and use the heat gun to shrink the front side of the cookie bag.

 From this angle, you can barely tell the cookie is in a nice neat package.

 I feel like I should warn you about how hot the end of the gun becomes when it is on, so don’t let the kiddos near this thing no matter how hard they beg you to shrink wrap a cookie.
 WOW!
 The grandma side of me just came out!
 LOL

 See how professional these cookies look all packaged up and ready to ship or sell.

 I do want to mention one more thing before I begin decorating the large tray of cookies on my table.
 See the hole in the shrink bag on the two blue cookies?
 There is an ever so tiny hole on the top of the bag and the bottom of the bag.
 It is there so it will let the air escape when the heat seals the bag.
 If it wasn’t there, we would get a big old bubble in the bags when we added the heat which isn’t appealing at all!